Loners (comics): What You Don't Know

-Julie and Johnny have lunch; he is astounded by her healing abilities caused by the Kymellian changes to her DNA, noting that she was stabbed in "the gut", despite her scar clearly being visible on her shoulder.
+Julie and Johnny have lunch; he is astounded by her healing abilities, noting that she was stabbed in "the gut", despite her scar clearly being visible on her shoulder.
 Julie is intrigued by Hollow (formerly Penance) staying at Phil Urich's place, and fans the rumors about Mickey and Chris' romance.
 The two arrive at Marvel Studios to keep Julie's appointment for an audition.

 At Phil's apartment, he does dishes and looks over at the sleeping Hollow.
 An image of her kissing him as the Green Goblin appears within a dinner plate, leading him to smash the plate and awaken Hollow; she does her best to comfort him.

 At the audition, the director suggests Julie needs acting lessons; she leaves in a huff.
-She and Johnny criticize the director, who (they think) over-uses CGI effects.
+She and Johnny criticize the director, who they think over-uses CGI effects.
 Another director named Mark Lowell overhears them and mentions the troubles he has in finding good stuntmen.
 Julie offers both her and Johnny's services, which pleases the director but creates doubts for Johnny — the two must use their powers to perform their new jobs.

 At the James Dean Observatory; Chris apologizes to Mickey.
 She admits that she dislikes having "other girls in the group".
 Chris asks why Mickey does not view Julie as a girl, and Mickey begins to respond that Julie "isn't--", but catches herself, mentioning that Julie is focused on her acting career and not "into the dating scene".